janina-rinke/HGT_in_ants/01.markdown_scripts/06_Blast_GAGA_genomes.md

 GAGA-0098.LGT	GAGA-0512_Scaffold4	91.954	609	49	0	1	609	5228196	5227588	0.0	854	624
 GAGA-0098.LGT	GAGA-0513_Scaffold6	91.790	609	50	0	1	609	3023405	3022797	0.0	848	624
 ```
 This BLAST search did not result in any other species than the ones detected before which were predicted to incorporate a Lyzozyme.
-However, the three Carebara spezies with a predicted Lyzozyme did not appear here.
+However, the three *Carebara* species with a predicted Lyzozyme did not appear here.

-##### 2.2 Sequence search with the Lyzozyme sequence from GAGA-0328 (Carebara)
+##### 2.2 Sequence search with the Lyzozyme sequence from GAGA-0328 (*Carebara diversa*)

 Input file: `Lyzozyme_sequence_GAGA-0328.txt`
 Output file: `blast_Lyzozyme_GAGA-0328.out`